-The group has not yet assessed how its own hedging arrangements would be affected by the new rules, and it has not yet decided whether to adopt any parts of AASB 9 early.
-In order to apply the new hedging rules, the group would have to adopt AASB 9 and the consequential amendments to AASB 7 and AASB 139 in their entirety.
+The Group has not yet assessed how its own hedging arrangements and impairment provisions would be affected by the new rules, and it has not yet decided whether to adopt AASB 9 early.
+In order to apply the new hedging rules, the Group would have to adopt AASB 9 and the consequential amendments to AASB 7 and AASB 139 in their entirety.

-IFRS 15 Revenue from contracts with customers
+AASB 15 Revenue from contracts with customers

-IFRS 15 introduces a five step process for revenue recognition with the core principle of the new standard being for entities to recognise revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the entity expects to be entitled in exchange for those goods or services.
+AASB 15 introduces a five step process for revenue recognition with the core principle of the new standard being for entities to recognise revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the entity expects to be entitled in exchange for those goods or services.

-IFRS 15 will also result in enhanced disclosure about revenue, provide guidance for transactions that were not previously addressed comprehensively (for example, service revenue and contract modifications) and improve guidance for multiple-element arrangements.
-This standard is not applicable until reporting periods beginning on or after 1 January 2017.
+AASB 15 will also result in enhanced disclosure about revenue, provide guidance for transactions that were not previously addressed comprehensively (for example, service revenue and contract modifications) and improve guidance for multiple-element arrangements.

+This standard is not applicable until reporting periods beginning on or after 1 January 2018.

-The changes in revenue recognition requirements in IFRS 15 may cause changes to the timing and amount of revenue recorded in the financial statements as well as additional disclosures.
-The impact of IFRS 15 has not yet been quantified.
+The changes in revenue recognition requirements in AASB 15 may cause changes to the timing and amount of revenue recorded in the financial statements as well as additional disclosures.
+The impact of AASB 15 has not yet been quantified.